Jianguo-Wang/UBHDD/README.md

 - `'pheno_space.csv'` is the path to your phenotype data file in CSV format.
 - `output_folder="output"` specifies the folder where the output files will be saved.
-- `alpha=0.005` sets the significance level for the algorithm.
+- `alpha=0.005` sets the significance level for determining the uncorrelation.
-- `pcMatCutoff=None` indicates that no cutoff is applied for principal component analysis.
+- `pcMatCutoff=None` set the uncorrelation threshold directly.
 - `n_processes=2` specifies the number of parallel processes to use for computation.

 After running the `run_ubhdd` function, the following output files will be generated in the specified `output` folder: